Setting alarms for calendar events

 Learn how to add an alarm to an event that notify users before an event starts.

 One of the features of the EventKit framework is to provide users with the option to set alarms for their calendar items.
-Alarms appear as a notification and remind users of a scheduled calendar event.
-They can be time-based, triggering at a specific time.
+Alarms are defined by the class EKAlarm and appear as notifications, reminding users of scheduled calendar events.

 let alarm = EKAlarm(relativeOffset: TimeInterval(-600))